fluidware/fluidsurveys-docs/chapters/Editor/questionoptions.rst

 Background Color
 ^^^^^^^^^^^^^^^^

-If a close-ended question grows in size, then it may become cumbersome and confusing to some respondents when viewing mulitple columns of information.
-Enabling [Alternate Background Color] option will paint each odd column a different colour.
+If a close-ended question grows in size, then it may become cumbersome and confusing to some respondents when viewing multiple columns of information.
+Enabling [Alternate Background Color] option will paint each odd column a different color.

 .. figure:: ../../resources/editor/alternating_background_color_option.png
 	:align: center